brainsatplay/brainsatplay/gettingstarted/Applets.md

 This is our quick lookup table for dynamically loading scripts.

-### 4. Test your app configuration
+### Test Applet Configuration
 Run your development environment using `npm start`.
-If everything is shipshape, your app will appear in the Applet Browser!
+If everything is shipshape, your applet will appear in the Applet Browser!

-If you enter your applet from the Applet Browser, a URL fragment (e.g. https://localhost/#My%20Applet will appear in the address bar to ensure that you return to your applet when refreshing the page.
+If you enter your applet from the Applet Browser, a URL fragment (e.g. `https://localhost:1234/#My%20Applet` will appear in the address bar to ensure that you return to your applet when refreshing the page.

 <div class="brainsatplay-tutorial-subheader">
 <p>Part Two</p>